AshbornRP/mod-ashbornrp/README.md

 ## Item registration

 Items are registered inside the `AshbornModItems` class.
 For custom armor items without any custom functionality the `GeneralArmorItem` has been created.
-It also acts as a parent class to the more specialized Armor items which have more animations or other custom functionality.
+It also acts as a parent class for the more specialized Armor items which have more animations or other custom functionality.

+The Client sided handling of rendering and model registration starts over in the `AshbornModClient` class where each item gets a render class and a model class.

+## Naming convention

+The `itemName` is defined in the `AshbornModItems` class.
+This item name needs to match up with the 2D sprite's texture name.
+The Animation files, Geo model files and 3D model texture files are all named inside the model class of the custom item, but it should get the same name of the registered item.

+If a Purple/Black texture appears in the inventory, either the texture file or either the 2D or 3D model files had a problem.